The Rezoning of Private Property on Cumberland Island National Seashore

 In December 2016, Lumar LLC, a Cumberland Island property owner, was granted a hardship variance by the Camden County Planning Commission to divide an 87.51-acre tract of their land into 10 parcels.
 For the owners to sub-divide, a hardship variance is required because the lots would front an unpaved road, Cumberland Island’s Main Road, instead of a paved road.
 The variance has been appealed by a number of conservation organizations and concerned citizens.

 Camden County zoning regulations currently regulate the land use activities of this tract and of other private holdings on Cumberland Island.
-The Lumar LLC tract is currently zoned by the county as a Conservation Preservation District which carries a number of restrictions regarding how the property owner can use the land, including a prohibition of the installation or construction of any residential structure.
+The Lumar LLC tract and other private holdings are currently zoned by the county as a Conservation Preservation (CP) district, which carries a number of restrictions regarding how the property owner can use the land, including a prohibition of the installation or construction of any residential structure.

 The Lumar LLC tract is directly adjacent to Cumberland Island National Seashore’s popular Sea Camp and spans the east-west width of the island from beach to marsh.
 Originating at Sea Camp, Parallel Trail, which is the main access point to Cumberland’s Wilderness Area for the majority of day hikers and backcountry campers, bisects the Lumar LCC tract as it winds its way through Cumberland’s dense and remote maritime forest.
 Though this area of private landholding has never been owned by the National Park Service during the more than for 40-year history of the National Seashore, it has been wonderfully maintained in conservation by Lumar LLC and its previous owners, the Rockefellers.